 So your little girl’s about to have a birthday and you’re getting her a doll?
 Lovely!
 But remember: Today’s dolls are not the dolls of yesteryear.

 A recent article in the New York Times noted that the “My Friend Cayla” doll is basically an online computer with golden hair.
-Cayla “talks and responds to children’s questions,” but, the Times warns, “there’s something else that Cayla might bring into homes: hackers and identity thieves.”
+Cayla “talks and responds to children’s questions,” but “there’s something else that Cayla might bring into homes: hackers and identity thieves.”

 And she’s not alone.
 The inexplicably popular 1990s Furby has been rebooted, too.
 “A Cayla doll can whisper to children in several languages that she’s great at keeping secrets, while a plush Furby Connect doll” can link your child to videos on his or her (not included) iPad or iPhone.